Denise Coates: Wealth and salary

+In December 2025, it was reported that Coates was paid £281 million in 2024–2025 by bet365, which was made up of a salary of £104 million and a majority share of a £354 million dividend.

 Honours and awards

 In January 2012, Coates was appointed a Commander of the Order of the British Empire (CBE) for services to the community and business.
 In 2012, she received an honorary doctorate from Staffordshire University.

 In 2013, Coates was named as one of the 100 most powerful women in the UK by Woman's Hour on BBC Radio 4.

 In 2019, Coates was inducted to the Sports Betting Hall of Fame run by Sports Betting Community (SBC) for her leadership in the gambling industry.